jens-na/pacdiffvim/README.md

 Overview
 ==========
 <tt>pacdiffvim</tt> is a .pacnew file updater for vim enthusiasts.
 The shell script locates all .pacnew files
-and opens a tab for each configuration file comparision (diff) in vim.
-Furthermore the script defines a few vim functions to operate with a .pacnew diff.
+and opens a tab for each diff in Vim.
+Furthermore the script defines a special Vim function to deal with the diff.

 ###Audience
 Arch Linux user or user of Linux distributions which uses <tt>pacman</tt> as  the systems package manager.